meadsteve/meadsteve.github.io/_posts/2022-10-13-how-boring-should-your-teams-codebases-be.markdown

 ### Is your language common yet?
-If your company codes in Java or Python you will probably have no problem hiring a developer who already knows this language and won't have to add learning it to their onboarding tasks.
+If your company codes in Java or Python you will probably have no problem hiring a developer who already knows this language.
+They won't have to add learning it to their onboarding tasks.
 If your entire company uses haskell there's a good chance you'll hire someone who's wiling to learn it but may not have already used it.

 ### Is that library/framework common yet?